Skip to content

 • observer (local log) — body writes to console / local log file / dev panel.
 Lower-risk (local trust boundary) but still benefits from the size cap to avoid log bloat; sensitive redaction recommended for dev environments shared with other operators.

 • behaviour-modifying interceptor — body mutates app-db / dispatches an event / changes the effect map.
-Not an observability site — port to per-frame :interceptors per M-17, not to register-trace-cb!.
+Not an observability site — port to per-frame :interceptors per M-17, not to register-listener!.
 The two patterns are structurally different: observers must not change runtime behaviour; behaviour-modifying interceptors must.

 • misclassified telemetry-from-handler-body — the v1 author inlined telemetry inside a reg-event-fx body because the v1 surface didn't have a cross-cutting trace listener.
 Lift to the trace surface.
-The handler body returns the domain effect map; a register-trace-cb! listener picks up the trace event and forwards from there.
+The handler body returns the domain effect map; a register-listener! listener picks up the trace event and forwards from there.
 Removing the inline telemetry shrinks every handler that has it.

 The classification drives the rewrite path.
 Sites flagged "observer (off-box egress)" or "observer (local log)" are the substantive payload of this rule.